birkschmithuesen/MergingEntities/GyroArduino/firmwares/README.md

    doxygen DoxyFile

 # Calibration procedure
 The sensors need to be calibrated when at a new location.
+The order for calibration is physical input: 2, 4, 3, 6, 5, 1
 The procedure follows the following steps:

 ![controller/sensor callibration routine](OneESP_SixMPU9250/doc-src/calibration.png "calibration flowchart")